KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 Here in this method, you are checking to know when to display the normal todo item or a loading item on the list.
 In this method, you have the `loading_item` layout file and the `hasExtraRow()` method missing.
-Now, create a new layout named `loading_item` and paste this:
+Now, create a new layout named `loading_item` and add this:

 ```xml
 <!-- ./app/src/main/res/layout/loading_item.xml -->